Oxy Addiction Symptoms

 Addicts will continue to use regardless of everything that is happening to them and happening around them.
 They may drain the family bank account, lose their job, fail in school, damage relationships, ruin their health, or run into problems with the law.

-If you are questioning your own Oxy use, ask yourself some questions.
+If you are questioning your own oxy use, ask yourself some questions.
 Have you developed a higher tolerance for the drug.
-Does it take more and more of your Oxy of choice to get the desired effect?
+Does it take more and more of your drug of choice to get the desired effect?